Getting Started with Badger 2040

-The easiest way to supply your Badger with power is via some good old fashioned double or triple A batteries.
-We like a 2 x AAA setup the best, as the battery pack sticks onto the back of Badger without being too heavy and unwieldy.
-You'll need a battery holder with a JST-PH connector to be able to plug it in.
+The easiest way to supply your Badger with power is via some good old fashioned double or triple A batteries, connected in series.
+We'd suggest using a 2 x AAA battery pack, so that it will stick onto the back of Badger without being too heavy and unwieldy.
+You'll need a battery holder with a two pin JST-PH connector to be able to plug it in.

 Assembling the Badger Accessory Kit

-If you have our Badger accessory kit, it will come with some Velcro for sticking the battery pack to the back of Badger.
+If you have one of our Badger accessory kits, it will come with some Velcro for sticking the battery pack to the back of Badger.
 Before you start sticking things down, experiment a little bit with the positioning of the battery pack:

 - If you're hanging Badger from a lanyard you'll want to make sure the battery pack is balanced in the middle to avoid your badge hanging lopsided.
 We've put our square in the middle of Badger, but if you wanted you could cut it in half and stick half at each end of the battery pack.

 - If you have a on/off switch on your battery bank and want to be able to use it, make sure to position it where it's accessible.

 - With Badger 2040 W, make sure the BOOTSEL button on the Pico W remains accessible (in case you want to update the firmware on Badger in the future) and not squashed down by the battery pack.

 - Once you're happy with the placement, press the squares down (avoiding pressing directly on the screen) and then wait 10 minutes for the adhesive to set.